transformationflow/transformationflow.github.io/docs/overview-methodology.md

 However, in reality there are times when the SQL developer needs to use his or her judgement in how to structure and format code.
 In some circumstances it might be clearer to put a `CASE` statement on multiple lines, but in other cases a single line could result in more readable code.

 So, in homage to the Zen of Python, we propose a subset of these guidelines to outline our approach to SQL.
 Futher discussion of each of these points, along with some guidance around interpretation is included in the [link] section.

-### The Zen of SQL
-- Readability counts.
-- Explicit is better than implicit.
-- Simple is better than complex.
-- Complex is better than complicated.
-- Flat is better than nested.
-- Errors should never pass silently.
-- Unless explicitly silenced.
-- Predictable is better than flexible.
-- Modular is better than monolithic.

 ### Start with the data